 Usually, programmatic data providers receive audience data from various partners.
 It is important to cooperate with trusted 3rd-party data aggregators that comply with data privacy law (GDPR or CCPA).
 How third-party data can be collected?
 There are two common ways:

 1. The cooking matching process

 After a third-party data provider signs an agreement with a partner, the cookie matching process begins.
 As a result, transacted data enrich or verify profiles from the provider’s database.
-The whole process is usually based on anonymous, de-identified data.
+The whole process is usually based on high-quality data.

 2. Receiving raw data